com-480-data-visualization/project-2023-wizard-s-first-rule/README.md

 ├── README.md <-- current file
 ├── index.html <-- file to display our website
 ├── vg_sales.ipynb <-- notebook to explore the dataset
-├── datasets/ <-- Our datasets
+├── format_data_for_sankey.ipynb <-- notebook to format the data for the sankey diagram ├── datasets/ <-- Our datasets
 └── assets/ <-- contains scripts, style, images for the website
     ├── css/ <-- stylesheet